cdasilvasantos/is218-group-project/files/epics.md

   - **Action:** Luxcore extends invitations to Sam for exclusive events, tastings, or sneak peeks of new menu items.

   - **Result:** Sam feels like a VIP customer, further solidifying her loyalty to Luxcore and enhancing her overall dining experience.

+# Initiative: Luxcore Steakhouse - Pursuit of a Michelin Star

+## Epic (Awareness)
+### User Story 1 (Search Engine Discovery)
+- **Task:** Aspiring food enthusiasts search for Michelin-level dining experiences.
+- **Action:** Luxcore Steakhouse strategically optimizes its website for search engines, leading to a prominent display in search results.
+- **Result:** Users discover Luxcore as an upscale dining option committed to achieving a Michelin star.

+### User Story 2 (Luxcore's Commitment)
+- **Task:** Users read the description in search results.
+- **Action:** Luxcore ensures a compelling meta description emphasizing its commitment to Michelin-level quality.
+- **Result:** Users develop an interest in Luxcore and its dedication to culinary excellence.

+## Epic (Interest)
+### User Story 3 (Visual Appeal)
+- **Task:** Potential diners want to explore Luxcore's ambiance.
+- **Action:** Luxcore's website features high-quality visuals, including images of the luxurious interior and signature dishes.
+- **Result:** Users are captivated by the visual representation, heightening their interest in Luxcore Steakhouse.

+### User Story 4 (Culinary Artistry)
+- **Task:** Users seek insights into Luxcore's culinary expertise.
+- **Action:** Luxcore provides a blog section detailing the culinary artistry behind its Michelin-worthy dishes.
+- **Result:** Users gain a deeper appreciation for Luxcore's commitment to culinary excellence and innovation.

+## Epic (Action)
+### User Story 5 (Effortless Reservation)
+- **Task:** Potential diners are ready to make reservations.
+- **Action:** Luxcore's website ensures a streamlined reservation process with clear calls-to-action.
+- **Result:** Users can easily reserve a table, creating a seamless experience.

+### User Story 6 (Virtual Tour)
+- **Task:** Users want a closer look at the dining spaces.
+- **Action:** Luxcore offers a virtual tour option, allowing users to explore the restaurant's ambiance from the comfort of their screens.
+- **Result:** Users feel more connected and motivated to experience Luxcore in person.

+## Epic (Loyalty)
+### User Story 7 (Exclusive Event Invitations)
+- **Task:** Past diners want to stay connected.
+- **Action:** Luxcore sends invitations to exclusive events and tastings to patrons who have previously dined.
+- **Result:** Diners feel valued and are more likely to remain loyal to Luxcore.

+### User Story 8 (Feedback and Rewards)
+- **Task:** Diners want to share feedback.
+- **Action:** Luxcore encourages feedback and offers loyalty rewards to those who provide valuable insights.
+- **Result:** Diners feel appreciated and are incentivized to share their experiences, contributing to ongoing improvement.

+## Epic (Optimization)
+### User Story 9 (User-Friendly Website)
+- **Task:** Website visitors, including potential Michelin inspectors, seek a user-friendly experience.
+- **Action:** Luxcore invests in a responsive and intuitive website design, ensuring a positive experience for all users.
+- **Result:** Visitors, including potential Michelin inspectors, are impressed by Luxcore's attention to detail and commitment to excellence.

+### User Story 10 (Visual Presentation)
+- **Task:** Website visitors want a visually appealing presentation.
+- **Action:** Luxcore allows users to customize the visual theme of the website, ensuring a personalized and visually pleasing experience.
+- **Result:** Visitors can tailor the website to their preferences, enhancing overall satisfaction.